-Prerequisite: Reading proficiency Alcohol, Drugs, and Society examines the medical, legal, and social aspects of alcohol and drug use.
-Medical aspects considered include treatment approaches and the role of physicians in controlling such behavior.
-In the legal realm, past and present alcohol and drug laws are explored.
-Cultural and social influences on alcohol and drug use are discussed.
+Alcohol, Drugs, and Society examines the medical, legal, and social aspects of alcohol and drug use.
+Treatment approaches, the biopsychosocial model, and the roles of various medical professionals are included in this exploration of substance use and abuse.
+Cultural and social influences are discussed, including a review of the histories of alcohol and drug laws.
 (F,S,O)

-SOC240 Marriage and Family 3
+SOC240 Marriage and Family